"Go on a walking route and enjoy the scenic views and impressive monasteries on one of the greenest islands in the Aegean Sea."

-A Greek island in the Northern Sporades island group, it is located in the western Aegean Sea and fairly small, with an area of just 96.3 kilometres and has a population of around 5000 people.
+A Greek island in the Northern Sporades island group, it is located in the western Aegean Sea and fairly small, with an area of just 96.3 kilometres and has a population of around 5000 people and ideal for island hopping holidays.
 This means that it is ideal for people who want a quieter holiday experience, surrounded by incredible natural scenery.

 Skopelos is blessed with a warm Mediterranean climate, with warm summers and mild winters.
 The best time of year to visit is between June and August, when the temperature averages a pleasant 24 degrees and rain is rare.
 Spring and autumn are slightly cooler, with the temperature tending to be around 18 degrees.
 Skopelos is slightly cooler than many of the other Greek islands, making it ideal for people who love to be active, during their holiday.

 Skopelos was settled sometime during the Neolithic period, although the first hard evidence we have of human inhabitation is around 1600 BC, when the Minoans of Crete settled the island.
 By the time of the Persian wars in the 5th century BC, it had developed into a prosperous trading nation, which meant that it decided to remain neutral.
 After the Persian’s defeat it joined the Delian League, headed by Athens, and installed a democratic system, which lasted until Athens was defeated by Sparta 100 years later.
 It was famous for its wine during Roman times, with trade flourishing.
 The island was then occupied by the Byzantines and Ottomans, with the legendary pirate Barbarossa, attacking and slaughtering the population in 1538.
 Skopelos became a member of the newly formed Greek republic in 1821.